techqueria/website/content/english/about/contact.md

 We're always listening to your feedback and ready to help in any way we can.

-Reach out to us in Slack through the `#meta` channel or use the `/admin` command to get in touch with us the quicker
+Reach out to us in Slack through the `#meta` channel to get in touch with us and provide feedback.

 You can also contact us using the form above.